glscene/GLScene/external/Webscal/Readme.txt

-Webscal is a language for building web applications based on DWS, WebGL and Vulcan.
+Webscal is a package for building web applications based on DWS, WebGL and Vulcan.
-Under development.